jfwilson/rustle/README.md

 * `MEDIAN` - the median **SCORE** of using this word (typical scenario)
 * `MAX` - the maximum **SCORE** of using this word (worst case scenario)
 * `SUM` - the sum of all **SCORE**s (divide this by `COUNT` to get the average)
+* `IS_CANDIDATE` - whether this guess word is also one of the answer words

 where **SCORE** is the number of possible answer words that would be left if this word was chosen (the _lower_ the better).